ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 ## Troubleshooting PostgreSQL performance
 {: #troubleshooting_performance}

+Use the following guidance to troubleshoot problems with PostgreSQL performance.

-### Issue: You are seeing slow database performance
+### Slow database performance

-The common signs of this issue are as follows:
+The common symptoms of this issue are as follows:

 * High disk IO (input/output) or memory usage
 * Slow queries

-The most common cause is examining slow queries.
-Use the following steps to explore:
+The most common cause is that slow queries are being examined.
+Complete the following steps to determine whether this is the case:

 1. List the long running queries: